 Plan your route

 Maybe you can hop in the car and set off to your destination with no particular route in mind when you’re by yourself, but when it comes to family road trips planning your route is key.
 For starters, you will probably have to make a few stops along the way for bathroom breaks and food.

-The other reason it’s a good idea to route your trip is that you can have backups in place in the event something goes wrong.
-With technology such as GPS, it can be tempting to simply rely on that but it’s a good idea to have a road atlas as a backup too.
-It’s also a good idea to send your route itinerary to a trusted friend or relative prior to your departure so that if something happens they know where to find you.
+The other reason it’s a good idea to route your trip is that you can have backups in place if something goes wrong.
+With technology such as GPS, it can be tempting to rely on that, but it’s a good idea to have a road atlas as a backup too.
+It’s also a good idea to send your route itinerary to a trusted friend or relative before your departure so that if something happens, they know where to find you.

 Before you head out for your trip, have a mechanic thoroughly inspect your car for any prevalent issues that could be serious on the road.
 Have them check your fluid levels, wheel alignment, suspension, steering, tire pressure/quality, and anything else that might lead to a breakdown or accident.

 No matter where they’re sitting in the car, you should have everyone buckle their seatbelts.
 Moreover, if you have small children in the back seat, be sure to properly install a child safety seat and have them safely buckled inside.
 Not wearing a seatbelt during an accident can greatly increase the chances of getting injured or worse.

 Not only do seatbelts save lives, but they can save money too.
 According to the Medical Expenditure Panel Survey, the average trip to the Emergency Room costs $1,318, while the mean cost of a visit is $615.
 Ensuring that everyone is buckled can help them stay safe in the car and avoid a trip to the hospital.